3v401/HackTheBox/Perfection/README.md

 (pic18)

 So the mask is {firstname}_{firstname backwards}_{randomly generated integer between 1 and 1,000,000,000}.
 All letters of the firstname should be in lowercase.
-Our target user is susan, so the mask would be `susan_nasus_?d?d?d?d?d?d?d?d?d?d`.
+Our target user is susan, so the mask would be `susan_nasus_?d?d?d?d?d?d?d?d?d`.
 What is `?d`?
-It represents a digit in hashcat command, and it is repeated ten times, indicating a ten-digit sequence because the integer &isin; [1-1,000,000,000].
+It represents a digit in hashcat command, and it is repeated ten times, indicating a nine-digit sequence because the integer &isin; (1-1,000,000,000).
 Run the following command in another terminal:

+While hashcat is trying to get the password, type `sudo -l` in your netcat listener.
+You will see that you can't request for sudo access.
+This is because the shell is not stabilized.
+Do the following (explained in Headless machine)

+(pic19)

+Now you can introduce the password.
+The result of hashcat is the following: